bukosabino/ta/README.md

 # Technical Analysis Library in Python

-You can use this library to add features to your finacial time series dataset.
+You can use this library to add features to your financial time series dataset.

 ### Volume